Patel-Mann/Patel-Mann/README.md

-<h1 align="center">Hi there, 👋🏼 How are ya?</h1>
-<h2 align="center">Why I Switched to Codeberg</h2>
+<h1 align="center">Hi there, 👋🏼 I Switched to Codeberg</h1>
 <p align="center">
   After constantly being bugged by GitHub to buy a Copilot subscription (even though I don’t use it), I decided to switch to Codeberg.
-I prefer its cleaner interface, simple and straight-to-the-point UI, and the absence of annoying prompts.
+I prefer its cleaner interface, simple and straight-to-the-point UI, and the absence of annoying marketing prompts & emails .
   <br><br>
   You can check out my Codeberg profile here:
   <br>